Education and sanitary pads: Providing dignity and health to girls and women

 Overall, women in the villages have little access to hygienic pads.
 They make do with unhygienic pieces of cloth, which often leads to infections.
 Experts estimate that in many poor countries ignorance and poor hygiene are responsible for two thirds of all diseases related to reproduction organs, among them cervical cancer.
 (More)

-In cooperation with the NHEICC (National Health Education, Information and Communication Center), a part of the Ministry of Health and Population, HEAR Nepal has edited an easy to read booklet (entitled “Kishoree” = “Puberty”) and has translated it from English into Nepali.
+In cooperation with the NHEICC (National Health Education, Information and Communication Center), a part of the Ministry of Health and Population, HEAR Nepal has slightly edited an easy to read booklet (entitled Kishoree = Puberty (girls) and has translated it from English into Nepali.
 This booklet deals with the topics of puberty, menstruation and menstrual hygiene, gender equality, prejudices and sexual harassment.

 Especially in rural areas, women have a hard time caring for their menstrual hygiene in a healthy way.
 Normal sanitary pads, as we use them in the west, are usually either unknown or unaffordable.
 In schools there are usually no separate toilets for girls and no dustbins for sanitary pads.
 When there is access to such disposable pads, they consist of 90% plastic and are often burned, leading to air pollution.
 Or else they land in the river and end up in the ocean.

-Example: For €15 ($ 16,50) the schoolgirls receive the booklet “Kishoree” in conjunction with two hours of instruction about puberty and menstruation and a package with three washable, biodegradable sanitary pads.
+Example: For €15 ($ 16,50) the schoolgirls receive the booklet “Kishoree” in conjunction with four hours of instruction about puberty and menstruation and a package with five washable, biodegradable sanitary pads.
 Their mothers also receive a package with pads and are informed about their use and about the menstrual cycle.
 Donate